bitaemi/Angular-ngRx-Jest-Marble/README.md

     - karma.config.js is a test runner for JavaScript code
     - package.json - e standard file that every node project has:
         - some basic settings
-        - dependencies wich determine the libraries your app is dependent on
+        - dependencies which determine the libraries your app is dependent on
         - devDependencies - required for app development, not on production (includes karma dependencies for testing)
     - protractor,conf.js - a tool for running end-to-end tests for Angular
     - tsconfig.json - has a bunch of settings for TypeScript Compiler to compile .ts into .js code